alessiodimichelangeli/gsnplus/README.md

 GSN+ is an extension of the [GSN](https://github.com/LSIR/gsn) project.
 GSN+ makes easy to send a message/command from the web interface to the sensors, but the real goal of this project is to make available a two communication-ways between TinyOs and GSN.

+More precisely this project provide:
+- an easy way to upload data from the sensor to the gsn server
+- an easy way to connect a tinyos network with gsn
+- a real implementation with one/two telosb motes, as readers and one telosb mote, as base station that, through a serial forwarder, they send data to the gsn server.
+Of course is also possible to send data back to the telosb sensors (example change the interval value, play with the leds).
+There is also an alternative app very similar to the previous one.

+For both there are templates and readme to easily understand how to build a new virtual sensor, a new wrapper and also a new tinyos based software for the sensors.

-Please, before use this project consider to play a little bit with the original GSN project and read its [WIKI](https://github.com/LSIR/gsn/wiki)
+Please, before use this project consider to play a little bit with the original GSN project and read its [gsn wiki](https://github.com/LSIR/gsn/wiki).

-## Online Documentation
+## Installation and Online Documentation

-You can find the GSN+ documentation, including a deployment, installation, and programming guide, on the project [wiki](https://github.com/mysite).
+You can find the GSN+ documentation, including a deployment, installation, and programming guide, on the project [GSN+ WIKI](https://github.com/alessiodimichelangeli/gsnplus/wiki).
-This README file only contains basic setup instructions.

-## Building

-First download the code from the git repository:

-	git clone git@github.com:alessiodimichelangeli/gsnplus.git

-GSN requires the following software for building:

-* Jakarta apache ant version 1.7.x or higher.
-* Java JDK 1.6.x .

-To build GSN follow these steps:
-* Add ANT_HOME/bin folder to your PATH
-* Execute ant with the build task:
-	``ant build``

-To run GSN from the source code, you can run the following ant task:
+After the installation you can see the running server at: http://localhost:22001
-	``ant gsn``

-To stop GSN:
-	``ant stop``

-## Loading your first virtual sensor

-to write...

 ## Credits